MicrosoftDocs/Viva/Viva/Amplify/set-up-viva-amplify.md

 ---
 # Set up Microsoft Viva Amplify

 Viva Amplify centralizes campaign management, publishing, and reporting so corporate communicators can reach and engage all employees meaningfully.
-Using multi-channel publishing, communicators can reach employees across Outlook, Teams, and SharePoint.
+By using multi-channel publishing, communicators can reach employees across channels such as Outlook, Teams, and SharePoint.
 Users can create and manage organization-wide campaigns to help inform organizations, create alignment, and inspire action – all from one place.
 Employees will continue to see relevant messages in their existing preferred channels.

 Viva Amplify is a web experience and is automatically enabled for users with the required licensing.